 Language: The official language of Malaysia is Malay (also known as Bahasa Malaysia).
 Aside from Malay, English is commonly spoken and Chinese dialects such as Mandarin and Hokkien.
 Tamil is a popular language spoken in the country by people from India.

 Currency: Malaysian Ringgit.

 Visa: US and Europe passport holders can get a 90 day visa upon arrival at the airport in Malaysia.
 So there’s no need to apply for a visa beforehand which makes traveling to Malaysia easy.
 Make sure your passport is valid for at least 6 months after your entry date though.
-Use these free online visa checker and calculator tools so you know if a visa for Cambodia is required (which depends on the country you’re from) and if so, how long it will take to process your visa and the cost.
+Use these free online visa checker and calculator tools so you know if a visa for Malaysia is required (which depends on the country you’re from) and if so, how long it will take to process your visa and the cost.

 Electricity: In Malaysia the standard voltage is 240 V and the frequency is 50 Hz.
 So you can use your electric appliances when in Malaysia if the standard voltage in your country is between 220 – 240 V (for example in the UK, Europe, Australia and most of Asia and Africa).
 I recommend bringing a Universal Travel Adapter so you don’t need to keep buying new adapters for each new country you visit.

 Some of the most delicious, traditional dishes that you must try when in Malaysia are listed below.
 Don’t drool…

 Assam Laksa: Rice noodles with fish soup and the tanginess of tamarind.
 Assam Laksa is garnished with ginger flowers, chilies and julienne cucumber.

 Ikan bakar: Popular Maritime Southeast Asian dishes, prepared with charcoal-grilled fish or other seafood.
 Ikan bakar literally means “burned fish” in Malay.
 The barbecued fish is a classic Indonesian dish.